Triathlon is unique in the fact that it is a multidisciplinary endurance sport which offers an inclusive opportunity for Para athletes to compete in.

-For those athletes wishing to compete internationally, they will require an International Classification which is available at many of the ITU events around the world.
+For those athletes wishing to compete internationally, they will require an International Classification which is available at many of the World Triathlon events around the world.

-These events are posted on the ITU website from November/December.
+These events are posted on the World Triathlon website from November/December.

-The Paratriathlon Classification Rules can be found on the ITU website here.
+The Paratriathlon Classification Rules can be found on the World Triathlon website here.